Thuotracy/spin_the_wheel_game/README.md

 ## Description

-This is a website that generates random quotes when you click the button
+This is a spin the wheel game.

 ## live link